 fbpx

-Empower Your Future: Discover Lineworker Boot Camp
+Empower Your Future: Discover our Lineworker Boot Camp

-Classes are held at the Sumterville Campus, limited to 15 students, and feature practical exercises like pole line building, call-out drills, and simulated hot work.
+Classes are held at the Sumter Campus, limited to 15 students, and feature practical exercises like pole line building, call-out drills, and simulated hot work.
 Start dates are regularly updated on the LSSC website.

 Program Highlights